CaneBayComputers/podium/README.md

 > 2. 40GB of available storage space
 > 3. Quad-core CPU with virtualization (VT-x / AMD-V enabled)

-If you already have VirtualBox installed just [download a Linux distribution OVA file](#choose-one-linux-distribution-ova-file) you can import.

 DOWNLOAD ALL FILES IN THE SAME DIRECTORY!!!

 Do NOT manually run any of the .exe files after downloading!